 I have served many clients who are paying a 5 figures taxes annually and I remember the first income they received were not more than $3,000 a month.
 I would say some of their annual income when I met them a decade or more ago is as much as their taxes they are paying now.
 My point is, while we are not paying any tax now, it does not mean we will not pay taxes in future.
 All it takes is $1 to open an SRS Account today and you get to lock up your retirement age at 62 even though it will be pushed back to 63 in 1st July 2022.What this means is once you open an SRS Account now, it does not matter if the retirement age is pushed back to 63 or 65 because your SRS withdrawal age, which is based on the statutory retirement age, is based on the prevailing retirement age when you open your SRS Account.
 If you are not paying any tax, all you need is to open an SRS Account with a dollar and leave it alone till you start to pay income tax then assess the situation again.
 Most banks will charge a fall-below fee for the savings account but not your SRS Account.
 However, these are subjected to banks terms and conditions.

 The banks that are SRS operators are DBS, OCBC, POSB, UOB.
 There is no preferred SRS operator and I will suggest to have your SRS Account with the bank that you normally use for transaction.
 It will be convenient for you.
 You can login to the via the bank’s mobile app or internet banking to have an SRS Account in less than 10 minutes.
 Once done, you can either perform a bank transfer, PayLah, PayNow and other options to transfer the money into your SRS Account.
 It is quite seamless!

-Drop us a message if you need any assistance or information for SRS
+WhatsApp us if you need any assistance or information for SRS.